Published on May 28, 2017 6:06 PM by dbo.

 An analysis of all of Saskatchewan’s 1986 rosters could determine if the Bill Henry listed with 3 GP by the CFL is in error.
 Below are links to published rosters for 17 of 18 Saskatchewan games that season.
 (Links are as close to actual listing as possible, scroll to locate if not visible).

 Of course, don’t take anything I’ve stated here as absolute fact.
 I may have erred in my eyesight, interpretation or by omission.
-Researchers, I challenge you to get to the bottom of this once and for all.
+Researchers, alumni, the real Bill Henry, I challenge you to get to the bottom of this once and for all.
 Besides the glory, you don’t know what else you may receive for your efforts.